Current page

 Better Treatment Options:

-Early-stage cancers can often be treated less invasively, including robotic-assisted procedures.
+Early-stage cancers can often be treated less invasively, including robotic-assisted procedures with shorter hospital stays.

 Peace of Mind:

-Normal PSA results reduce anxiety about prostate health.
+Normal PSA results reduce anxiety about prostate health, and a clear baseline lets us spot future changes faster.

 When to Consult Dr. Tushar Aditya Narain